 - You request an application from Saint Meinrad's director of enrollment, including your mailing address.

-application forms, obtain the necessary documents, and request your
+- Complete the application forms, obtain the necessary documents, and request your transcripts and recommendations.

 Director of Enrollment